lexrex333/Herpes---Comp-Bio-Python-Pipeline-Project/README.md

 fasterq-dump SRR5660045
 ```

-It will output 2 fastq files:
+It will output 2 fastq files for each SRR file:

 ![image](https://github.com/user-attachments/assets/856f1b9e-fed8-4bba-af01-68a7d4d02658)

+After doing that to all SRR files, you now have the fastq files you will use for the rest of this project!!

+Optional: Organize the fastq files and SRR files into their own directory within the project directory to be more organized.